j-rattigan/AZ-104/1 - Pre-Req for Azure Admins/3 - Intro to Bash/1 - Introduction.md

 ## 🔥 3.
 Analogy
 Imagine Bash as a super-powered remote control for your computer.
 Instead of clicking on things with a mouse, you type out commands, and it does all the work for you—fast and efficiently.
 It's like having your own personal assistant who follows instructions exactly as you say them.

-## ✅ 4.
-One-Sentence Summary
-Bash is a powerful command-line tool used for managing tasks, automating processes, and controlling the environment in Unix-based systems and cloud platforms like Azure.